 Used Western Saddles

-Please scroll down, underneath the saddles for sale, for a brief article on good things to know before buying a used Western saddle, and for information on understanding saddle rigging positions.
+Please scroll down, underneath the saddles for sale, for information on understanding saddle rigging positions.

-At right: The arrow is pointing to a maker's mark on a saddle.
-Many, but not all saddles, will have a maker's mark identifying the maker of the saddle.
+Below: The arrow is pointing to a maker's mark on a saddle.
+Many, but not all used saddles, will have a maker's mark identifying the maker of the saddle.
 Note: A maker's mark might be anywhere on a used saddle (for example, on the latigo keeper and other places), not just where shown in the photo.

-The used saddles for sale on HorseSaddleShop.com have been sent to them from people all across the USA.
-These folks use the professional services of HorseSaddleShop to clean and inspect their saddle, describe it and represent it accurately, then send the saddle to its new owner.
+In addition to eBay, you can also often find a good choice of used Western saddles for sale on HorseSaddleShop.com.
+The used saddles they offer have been sent to them from people all across the USA who use the professional services of HorseSaddleShop to handle the transaction: HorseSaddleShop cleans and inspects the saddle, describes it and represents it accurately, then ships the saddle to its new owner.
 HorseSaddleShop calls it their risk-free program for used saddles.
 Their saddle experts are picky, and accept only the best used saddles for sale.
 After the seller has sent them a saddle they put it through their own reconditioning process, which includes:

 - They inspect the saddle tree and leather parts for soundness.
 Their in-house saddle experts replace or repair parts of the saddle if needed.